arcium-hq/agave/CONTRIBUTING.md

 ### How to manage review feedback?

-After a reviewer provides feedback, you can quickly say "acknowledged, will fix" using a thumb's up emoji.
+After a reviewer provides feedback, you can quickly say "acknowledged, will fix" using a thumb 's-up emoji.
 If you're confident your fix is exactly as prescribed, add a reply "Fixed in COMMIT\_HASH" and mark the comment as resolved.
 If you're not sure, reply "Is this what you had in mind?
 COMMIT\_HASH" and if so, the reviewer will reply and mark the conversation as